AbsaOSS/pramen/README.md

       # (Optional) The timeout for connecting to the JDBC host.
       connection.timeout = 60

+      # (Optional) For built-in JDBC connector the default behavior is sanitize timestemp fields
+      # by bounding to the range of 0001-01-01 ...
+9999-12-31.
+This behavior can be switched off like this
+      sanitize.timestamps = false

       # Any option passed as 'option.' will be passed to the JDBC driver.
 Example:
       #option.database = "test_db"